-What Are Placement Exams and Who Takes Them?
+What Are College Placement Exams and Who Takes Them?

-Undergraduate placement exams are used by Peirce College to assess the math and English skills of admitted students and place them in the appropriate level courses.
-Students who apply to Peirce without transfer credit (or a grade of C or above) in English 101 and/or college level math are required to take these exams.
-Tests are typically administered on a computer, however a paper and pencil version of the math assessment and special accommodations are available for disabled students.
+College placement exams for undergraduate students are used by Peirce College to assess the math and English skills of admitted students and to place them in the appropriate level courses.
+Students who apply to Peirce without transfer credit (or a grade of C or above) in English 101 and/or college-level math are required to take these placement exams.
+The placement tests are typically administered on a computer; however, a paper and pencil version of the math assessment and special accommodations are available for disabled students.

-If you have taken the SAT or ACT standardized tests, you should speak to an Admissions Counselor about possibly using those scores instead of taking a placement exam.
+If you have taken the SAT or ACT standardized tests, you should speak to an Admissions Counselor about possibly using those scores instead of taking our college placement exams.

-Your Admissions Representative will guide you through the placement exam process.
-After you’ve completed your college application, you’ll receive a confirmation from the Admissions Office that you are registered to take the Math Placement test as well as an email with the English essay template.
-You’ll need a Peirce Portal account to complete the exams.
-You can request a username and password from your Admissions Representative, or you can create them yourself by following the instructions below.
+Your admissions representative will guide you through the placement exam process.
+After you’ve completed your college application, you’ll receive a confirmation from the Admissions Office that you are registered to take the Math Placement Test as well as an email with the English essay template.
+You’ll need a Peirce Portal account to complete the placement exams.
+You can request a username and password from your admissions representative, or you can create them yourself by following the instructions below.